Ralph Lopez majored in Economics and Political Science at Yale University. He has been published in the Boston Globe and

 On July 25, 2019, the New York Post reported that Manhattan federal prosecutors were conducting an “ongoing investigation" of "uncharged individuals” connected to Jeffrey Epstein.
 Relevant to that investigation were "images of nude or partially-nude individuals” which had been seized from Epstein's residences, which, if released to the public, “would impede...the Government’s ongoing investigation of uncharged individuals...”

 Why would the leak of photographs "impede" the investigation of "uncharged individuals," unless the individuals were in the photographs?
 This might certainly cause some uncharged individuals to flee to avoid arrest.
 That would certainly impede an investigation.

 The images were the subject of an unusual nine-page order which the prosecution asked the judge to endorse.
-The order would prohibit Epstein's lawyers from sharing the information with anyone not directly involved in case, due to “highly confidential” information.
+The order would prohibit Epstein's lawyers from sharing the information with anyone not directly involved in the case, due to “highly confidential” information.

 The New York Post reported that, before sharing the photographs with defense, as required by law, Manhattan prosecutors: